fum4/npm/packages/react-redux-history/README.md

 **Be careful when limiting session storage entries**.
 The user is still able to go back to previous pages even if they are not saved in session storage.
 This can cause unexpected behaviour on page reload, especially if you use `skipBack` / `skipForward` or similar logic that alters the navigation flow.

-We recommend leaving it as `Infinity` unless you have a good reason to limit it.
-If you do need to limit it though, we suggest choosing a large enough value such that users cannot easily manage to get past it.

 <br><br>

 # Features <a id="features"></a>

-This package comes with several built-in features.

-They helped us a lot in our projects, and we hope they will help you too!

 <br>

 ## 🌲 Persistent history <a id="persist"></a>

-History is persisted out of the box after page refresh by leveraging session storage on page hide.
+History is persisted after page refresh by leveraging session storage.

 This helps provide a better user experience and allows you to build a more robust navigation system.